 Country Exceptions and Limitations of the Rights Sweden Non-commercial acts.
-2. Acts for experimental purposes.
-3. Preparation of prescribed medicines in pharmacies, and acts concerning those medicines.
-4. Exploitation of products put on the market in the European Economic Area by, or with consent of, the patent owner.
-5. Multiplication or propagation of biological material put on the market by the patent owner for that purpose, other than for further multiplication or propagation.
-6. Biological material obtained by multiplication or propagation of the material put on the market in the European Economic Area by the patent owner for that purpose, other than for multiplication or propagation purposes.
-7. Use by farmers of harvested plant propagating material for multiplication or propagation on own farm.
-8. Use by farmers of breeding stock or other animal reproductive material for agriculture purposes on own farm, but not sale for commercial reproduction.
-9. Continued prior use by a person who, at the filing date (priority date) was using the invention commercially in Sweden, or had made substantial preparations for that purpose.
-10. Certain uses concerning foreign vessels, aircraft or other means of communication which temporarily enter national territory.
-11. Surrender of patent right, by Government decree, to the State or other designated party, in case of war or danger of war, subject to remuneration.
+Acts for experimental purposes.
+Preparation of prescribed medicines in pharmacies, and acts concerning those medicines.
+Exploitation of products put on the market in the European Economic Area by, or with consent of, the patent owner.
+Multiplication or propagation of biological material put on the market by the patent owner for that purpose, other than for further multiplication or propagation.
+Biological material obtained by multiplication or propagation of the material put on the market in the European Economic Area by the patent owner for that purpose, other than for multiplication or propagation purposes.
+Use by farmers of harvested plant propagating material for multiplication or propagation on own farm.
+Use by farmers of breeding stock or other animal reproductive material for agriculture purposes on own farm, but not sale for commercial reproduction.
+Continued prior use by a person who, at the filing date (priority date) was using the invention commercially in Sweden, or had made substantial preparations for that purpose.
+Certain uses concerning foreign vessels, aircraft or other means of communication which temporarily enter national territory.
+Surrender of patent right, by Government decree, to the State or other designated party, in case of war or danger of war, Switzerland subject to remuneration.
 12. Compulsory licenses.
-Switzerland 1.
-Acts in the private sphere for non-commercial purposes.
-2. Acts for experimental and research purposes to obtain knowledge about the subject of the invention including its possible uses; in particular all scientific research concerning the object of the invention is permitted.
-3. Acts for obtaining a marketing authorization for pharmaceutical products.
-4. Use of the invention for the purpose of teaching in educational establishments.
-5. Use of biological material for the purposes of production, discovery or development of a plant variety.
-6. Biological material obtained in the field of agriculture by chance or through an unavoidable technical process.
-7. Continued prior use by a person who, before the filing date (priority date), was using the invention professionally in Switzerland, or had made special preparations for that purpose.
-8. Farmers who acquired plant propagated material placed on the market by the patentee or with his consent may propagate on own farm the harvested product obtained from such material.
-9. Farmers who acquired animals or animal reproductive material placed on the market by the patentee or with his consent may reproduce on own farm the animal raised from such acquired animals or material.
-10. Vehicles temporarily in Switzerland and their equipment.
-11. Expropriation of the patent by the Federal Council in the public interest.
-12. Compulsory licenses.
+1. Acts in the private sphere for non-commercial purposes.
+Acts in the private sprifter for inforcommercial purposes.
+Acts for experimental and research purposes to obtain knowledge about the subject of the invention including its possible uses; in particular all scientific research concerning the object of the invention is permitted.
+Acts for obtaining a marketing authorization for pharmaceutical products.
+Use of the invention for the purpose of teaching in educational establishments.
+Use of biological material obtained in the field of agriculture by chance or through an unavoidable technical process.
+Continued prior use by a person who, before the filing date (priority date), was using the invention professionally in Switzerland, or had made special preparations for that purpose.
+Farmers who acquired plant propagated material placed on the market by the patentee or with his consent may propagate on own farm the harvested product obtained from such material.
+Vehicles temporarily in Switzerland and their equipment.
+Expropriation of the patent by the Federal Council in the public interest.
+Compulsory licenses.